 Types of Threads

-There are two types of threads: internal thread and external thread;
+There are two types of threads: they are internal thread and external thread;

-①According to the tooth shape, it can be divided into triangular thread, trapezoidal thread, rectangular thread, a serrated thread;
+①According to the tooth shape threaded rod can be divided into 4 types, including triangular thread, trapezoidal thread, rectangular thread, a serrated thread;

 ②According to the number of threads, there are single-thread and multi-thread;

-③According to the screw-in direction, it can be divided into two types: left-handed thread and right-handed thread.
+③According to the screw-in direction, it can be divided into 2 types: left-handed thread and right-handed thread.